WurthElektronik/FeatherWings/ThyoneWirelessFeatherWing/README.md

 The Thyone Wireless FeatherWing was designed with rapid prototyping in mind.
 Being fully compatible with the [Adafruit ecosystem](https://www.adafruit.com/), this [FeatherWing](https://www.adafruit.com/feather) gives the user the flexibility to choose the preferred host microcontroller.
 The inherent modularity of the ecosystem allows the FeatherWing to be easily integrated into any project.

-This repository contains the [Eagle](https://www.autodesk.com/products/eagle/overview) design files for the Thyone Wireless FeatherWing PCB.
+This repository contains the [Eagle](https://www.autodesk.com/products/eagle/overview) design files for the Thyone Wireless FeatherWing [PCB](hardware) as well as the [software](software) with quick start example.

-For more information about the software, please go to the [software repository](https://github.com/WE-eiSmart/private__FeatherWings) or download [Thyone FeatherWing user manual](link.to.com\document).
+For more information, please download [Thyone wireless FeatherWing user manual](docs/ThyoneFeatherWing.pdf).
 Feel free to check our [YouTube channel](https://www.youtube.com/user/WuerthElektronik/videos) for video tutorials, hands-ons and webinars relating to our products.

 ### Secure Element